Mount Olympus Rock Climbing

 Trailheads vary for Mount Olympus, depending on the route chosen.
 The main trailhead is a signed parking area off of Wasatch Blvd.
 Look for this on the East side of the road a ways south of 4500 South.
 This access covers Pete's Rock, Geurt's Ridge, and the main hiking trail up the peak.
 Other parking areas are best described per route.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Mount Olympus:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Mount Olympus:

 Featured Route For Mount Olympus

 Geurt's Ridge 5.5 4b 13 IV+ 11 MS 4a Utah

 : Wasatch Range

 Geurt's Ridge is a really nice technical route which shoots straight up to the South summit of Mount Olympus.
 The rock quality is good, and tons of short finger/hand cracks add to the enjoyment.
 As for all routes on Mount Olympus, this has a pretty hefty approach.
 Start at the trailhead by Pete's rock, than follow the trail steeply uphill.
 Enter the wilderness after 15-20 minutes, and get to the stream crossing after 40-45 minutes.
 Above the stream is the so-called "Blister Hill".
 Switchba...[more]
 Browse More Classics in Utah

 A pretty view and a ways up the slab.
 I mad sit to...

 BETA PHOTO: View of Mt.
 Olympus from the NW (3/30/2003)

 BETA PHOTO: Closer view of Mt.
 Olympus from the NW (3/30/2003)